 Advertising your small business doesn’t have to be expensive to be effective.
 As a matter of fact, one of the BEST way to get more from your advertising is to simply reduce the number of people you choose to target with your marketing message.
-This is known as “targeting” or “segmenting” your marketing audience – and it is one of the most effective ways to get a greaster return on the advertising dollars you spend.
+This is known as “targeting” or “segmenting” your marketing audience.
+Targeting your audience is one of the most effective ways to get a greater return on the advertising dollars you spend.

 Begin by creating ad advertising budget.
 Setting your budget as a percentage of monthly sales is a great way to allocate your advertising dollars.
 If you choose this method, you’ll be spending more when you’re making more – and spending less during natural “slow” periods.

-For example, let’s say you take a look at your current customer addresses and you see that 80% of your customers live within a 5 mile radius of your business.
+For example, let’s say you take a look at your current customer addresses.
+Perhaps you see that 80% of your customers live within a 5 mile radius of your business.
 You can take two direction as you create your marketing strategy:

-- You can decide you want to expand the geographic reach of your business and reach customers outside that 5 mile radius
+- Expand the geographic reach and target customers outside that 5 mile radius

-- You can decide you want to increase the number of customers you have within that 5 mile radius.
+- Try to increase the number of customers within that 5 mile radius.

 Take a moment to reflect on this discovery.
-You might want to see if there’s a reason 4 out of 5 customers live within 5 miles of your business.
-Is it because people won’t travel further than a few miles to frequent businesses such as yours?
-Are these people who have happened upon your business by chance or did you advertise aggressively to bring them in?
+Is there a reason 4 out of 5 customers live within 5 miles of your business?
+Is it because people won’t travel further than that?
+Did these customers see your sign and stop in or did you advertise aggressively to bring them in?

-Before going any further, take a moment to examine the metrics around that 20% of people who live beyond the five mile radius.
+Before going any further, take a moment look at what the 20% of people who live beyond the five mile radius have in common.
 Do they live less than 7 miles from your location?
 Are they clustered in a geographic area?
 Do they share any demographic information in common?

-If you’re running a coffee shop – you might see that 20% of your customers may not live within 5 miles of your shop – but they work within 5 miles of your shop.
-When it comes to coffee – you may have the greatest staff and the best coffee – but few of your customers are going to go to the ends of the earth to get a cup of YOUR coffee.
+If you’re running a coffee shop, you might see that 20% of your customers may not live within 5 miles of your shop – but they work within 5 miles of your shop.
+When it comes to coffee – you may have the best coffee and great staff – but few of your customers are going to go to the ends of the earth to get a cup of YOUR coffee.